-PRACTICALS-30 HOURS
+PRACTICALS- 30 HOURS

 - 1. Principles of autoclaving & quality control of Sterilization. - 2.
-Collection of specimen from outpatient units, inpatient units, minor operation theater and major operation theater for sterility testing. - 3.
+Collection of specimen from outpatient units, inpatient units, minor operation theater and major operation theater for sterilitytesting. - 3.
 The various methods employed for sterility testing. - 4.
 Interpretation of results of sterility testing. - 5.
 Disinfection of wards, OT and Laboratory.

-There shall be one theory paper with 2 sections of three hours duration each carrying 50 marks.
-Distribution of type of questions and marks for Applied Microbiology shall be as given under.
+The reshall be one theory paper of three hours duration carrying 100 marks.
+Distribution of type of questions and marks for CONCEPTS OF APPLIED MICROBIOLOGY